Interstate 96: Route description

-Muskegon to Grand Rapids
+Norton Shores to Grand Rapids

 I-96 begins at a three-quarter cloverleaf interchange with US 31 northeast of the Muskegon County Airport in Norton Shores, near Muskegon.
 At the starting terminus, the highway has a grassy median and two lanes in each direction as it travels southeasterly through rural Muskegon County.
 The freeway is paralleled by Airline Highway in an area with a mix of fields and residences as far as Fruitport.
 I-96 bypasses that village to the north and east before crossing into Ottawa County at Fruitport Road.
 After a distance of about 5 mi in the county, the trunkline reaches Nunica.
 The highway crosses the Crockery Creek and turns eastward toward Coopersville.
 The freeway runs parallel to the Grand River, about 2.5 mi to the north.
 Near Ironwood Drive, I-96 turns southeasterly again and goes through Marne.

 Beyond Marne, I-96 passes the western end of M-11 and crosses into Kent County, curving around a rest area for the eastbound lanes.
 The freeway runs eastward through a light industrial area of the suburb of Walker as it enters the Grand Rapids metropolitan area.
 At the interchange with Alpine Avenue, M-37 merges onto the freeway and the two run concurrently past the studios for WZZM-TV with its iconic weatherball, a 16 ft sphere 100 ft above the ground that uses colored lights to display a weather forecast.
 Adjacent to the studios are the ramps from eastbound I-96 to southbound US 131 and from northbound US 131 to westbound I-96.
 These ramps mark the northern end of I-296, an unsigned auxiliary Interstate Highway designation applied to them and the US 131 freeway south to downtown Grand Rapids.
 I-96 turns northeasterly past a commercial area to a three-quarter cloverleaf interchange that provides all of the other connections with US 131 next to a crossing of the Grand River.